bgreni/EmberJson/CONTRIBUTING.md

 ### Making a pull request

 Once your changes are ready.
-Be sure to run `magic run test` to run all the unit tests, run `magic run bench` before and after you changes to ensure you haven't introduced any major performance regressions, and `magic run format` to format your code before making a PR.
+Be sure to run `pixi run test` to run all the unit tests, run `pixi run bench` before and after you changes to ensure you haven't introduced any major performance regressions, and `pixi run format` to format your code before making a PR.